moneybutton/yours-channels/docs/upgradable-lightning-now.md

 ![alt text](./ntl-channel-now.png "ntl-channel.png")

-In this case Sender can accept payments indefinately, provided that the channel is still funded and that no
+In this case Sender can accept payments indefinitely, provided that the channel is still funded and that no

 ## HTLCs

 The challenge in building HTLC is to encode the following condition using Bitcoin transactions:

-> Receiver can spend an output if he can present a secret within a limited amout of time.
+> Receiver can spend an output if he can present a secret within a limited amount of time.
 If he fails to do so, no payment is made.

 The picture below shows transactions that are exchanged by the two parties to ensure this condition is met:

 ![alt text](./non-malleable-now.png "non-malleable-now.png")

-Note that the lower two payment transactions are exactly the same as in a payment channel descirbed above.
+Note that the lower two payment transactions are exactly the same as in a payment channel described above.
 The output of the HTLC transaction can be encoded in Bitcoin script as follows:

 	OP_IF
 		<Receiver's pubkey> CHECKSIGVERIFY